 - I see you are crying.
 How’s that for you?

-It is important with emotions to understand that they take place in the here-and-now.
+It is important to understand that emotions take place in the here-and-now.
 You ‘felt frustrated’ (in the past) has a very different effect in the conversation than ‘it frustrates you’ (at the moment).
-When you find you’re talking about then and later, try to focus your attention again on the here-and-now.
-If you start experimenting with an open attitude in which you are not afraid to leave the lid on and have no inclination to make the feeling small and safe again, you will find that this attitude can quickly deepen your conversations.
-The feeling that emotions can just be there, in the moment is a very pleasant, in-depth experience for both.
+When you find you’re talking about then or later, try to refocus your attention on the here-and-now.
+If you start experimenting with an open attitude in which you are not afraid to leave the lid off and have no inclination to make the feeling small and safe again, you will find that this attitude can quickly deepen your conversations.
+The feeling that emotions can just be there, in the moment, is a very pleasant, in-depth experience for both.

 If you notice that the other person does not feel completely safe to express themselves, then you should not press on, but make sure that it becomes safe.